NotZeri/Zerio-Hub/README.md

 python Zerio Hub.pyw
 ```

-Sometimes your PC only wants administrators to do stuff like edit Roblox
+Sometimes your PC only wants administrators to do stuff like edit Roblox, so you need to run it using Administrator CMD.

 ---